User manual

 Please note that system tracing/debugging features (for example, Driver Verifier) may significantly increase CPU load and decrease stream processing performance and stability.

-I see high CPU load when Virtual Cables are used.
+I see high CPU load when virtual cables are used.
 Is it normal?

 It is normal if there are format differences between a current cable format and recording/playback clients' formats.
 In such case, format conversion will be performed.
 It takes a high amount of CPU resources.